Holes with trees and trees with holes

 The rest of the holes are fairly open with a few mature trees to act as obstacles.
 They're fun to shoot as well.

 The course property is beautiful.
 As I was there in the fall, the leaves were starting to change and this added to its beauty.
-There's some elevation changes on 3-13 as well which add both challenge and beauty as well.
+There's elevation changes on many of the holes that adds both challenge and beauty.
 If I lived anywhere close to this course, I would play it all the time, at least from the longs (I haven't played the shorts so I can't comment on those).